meltano/squared/README.md

-# Squared
+# Squared - Meltano for Meltano

-Where the Meltano runs Meltano!
-Get it???
+@tayloramurphy is working to setup Meltano for the Meltano to pull in data from:

+* GitLab
+* Slack
+* Intercom
+* Zendesk
+* Twitter?
+* Google Analytics